Holiday rentals in Sardinia

 In the capital city of Caligari, you can wander the cobblestone streets of the Old Quarter, visit the historic architectural gem Cattedrale di Santa Maria del Castello, or take in the birds-eye views of the island from the Bastione di San Remy.
 The city’s main beach, Poetta, is the longest on the island and offers postcard-perfect views of the Golfo di Quartu, the hills of the Sella del Diavolo, and nearby ponds populated by pink flamingos.
 Or meander through Algero, another of Sarinia’s star attractions, to explore an ancient city bordered by golden walls built in the 16th century.

-When is the best time to stay in a vacation rental in Sardinia?
+The best time to stay in a holiday rental in Sardinia

 Sardinia is a great place to visit no matter the season.
 Horticultural enthusiasts head to the island between April and June to catch a glimpse of the colourful, fragrant blooms that line the cobbled streets and hilltops around the villas and cottages in sardinia.
 The sea temperature is warm enough for a swim during this time of year too.
 Summer is a great time to explore Sardinia’s spectacular beaches and cool off in the glistening waters of the Mediterranean and Tyrrhenian seas, depending on where you’re located.
 If you’re here in mid-August you’ll also be treated to impressive firework displays for the national Ferragosto festival.
 Although things aren’t quite as hot in early Autumn, it’s the perfect time to explore the cities and historic sites without overheating in the process.